How being clear, honest, and transparent can help you attract new talent and retain your employees

 In Conclusion: How to define your people proposition

 Your proposition should be an accurate representation of your core identity, culture and purpose.
 In laymen’s terms, it should do what it says on the tin.
 From the moment people commit to your organisation to the moment they move on, they should be able to see their own values, aspirations and development expectations reflected in every touchpoint they will have with you.
 Making sure your employee experience is a clear and consistent representation of your corporate proposition should be an important focus of your HR efforts and a key building block upon which to build your plan.

 If you’d like to see more clearly where this pillar fits into your overarching HR strategy, have a look at the Triangle Model.
-And for more help getting started with establishing a clear proposition for your organisation, download our free EVP toolkit here, or take our Talent Diagnostic Survey and benchmark yourself against the market.
+And for more help getting started with establishing a clear proposition for your organisation, or buy our EVP toolkit here.

 Don’t hesitate to reach out with any questions you might have, and don’t miss the next article in our HR Strategy series: bringing people up to speed.